-6 Gaussian Funtion as a digital filters
+6 Using the Gaussian function as a low-pass digital filter

 Computers represent image as 2D sampled digitized signals.
 Because they are sampled, processing requires convolution with a sampled filter.

 To obtain a digital Gaussian filter we must perform two operations: